OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-15.md

 The enemy said, ‘I will pursue, I will overtake, I will divide the spoils; I will gorge myself on them.
 I will draw my sword, and my hand will destroy them.’

 ## Exodus 15:10
-But You blew with Your breath, and the sea covered them.
+But with a breath from You, the sea covered them.
 They sank like lead in the mighty waters.

 ## Exodus 15:11
 Who is like You among the heavenly beings, Lord?
 Who is like You, majestic in holiness, awe-inspiring in glory, performing wonders?

 ## Exodus 15:12
-You stretched out Your right hand, and the earth swallowed them.
+You extended Your right hand, and the earth swallowed them.

 ## Exodus 15:13
 In Your unfailing love, You have led the people You have redeemed.
 In Your strength, You have guided them to Your holy dwelling.